Research Area

 Pritika Nehra (ed.).
 Loneliness and the Crisis of Work.
 Cambridge Scholars Publishing, 2021.

 Pritika Nehra.
-The Political Concerns of Loneliness", book title = "Loneliness and the Crisis of Work. pages 2-19, Cambridge Scholars Publishing, 2021.
+The Political Concerns of Loneliness", book title = "Loneliness and the Crisis of Work.
+Cambridge Scholars Publishing, 2021, pages 2-19.

 Pritika Nehra.
 Walter Benjamin on Translation and Aesthetic Resistance: A Case for Practising Postcolonial Translation.
 Glocal Colloquies 1.1:138-147, 2015.